Iannen/Iannen/README.md

 **Cloudproject ~ spring / summer  of 2026 (WIP)**

-Cloudproject is a forray into the world of distributed systems, its ultimate purpose to run containerized workloads in a self healing WAN distributed cluster.
+Cloudproject is a foray into the world of distributed systems, its ultimate purpose to run containerized workloads in a self healing WAN distributed cluster.

 It connects host machines together over a Tailnet, and joins them in an etcd backed controlplane of sorts, and is written using Clanker and Gemini.